-The University Transfer Office (UTO) of Indiana University is a system-wide office responding to all aspects of transfer over seven campuses, two locations, and online.
+The University Transfer Operations (UTO) of Indiana University, in the Office of the Vice President for Student Success, a system-wide office working on all aspects of transfer over seven campuses, two locations, and online.
 The office works directly with campus leaders, admissions staff, and the Office of Student Success to respond to campus and student efficiencies, credit and rule processing, and systems software management.
 UTO, through a focus on access, accuracy, and application, responds to external compliance and development, policy development, guidance and training, and response to national needs, trends, and best practices in serving transfer students and those who bring credit into the university.

 Who we are

 Transfer is a shared responsibility between the university and individual campuses.
 Indiana University assures that students’ credit is transferred accurately and appropriately, with the goals of setting priorities and implementing these practices where they are not yet in place.
 The University Transfer Office provides university-wide services and systems, and assists the campuses in establishing and maintaining best-practice transfer policies and procedures.

 We work to improve your transfer process through policy, new curriculum, and partnerships with the state and the university.
 We try to keep track of what you need, get the right people working together, and develop processes that work for you.

 What is articulation?Articulation agreements are partnerships between IU and other institutions to ensure a smooth transition to IU.
 These agreements predict how your previous courses will transfer and fit into your future at IU, based on what you have done and what you need to do.